Bruera, St Mary the Virgin

 The main concentration of droppings is in the chancel with additional flight scatter in the nave, chapel and organ chamber.
 The altar, choir stalls, floor, pulpit and organ need to be protected by covers in the summer, and the extra cleaning required is a burden on the small team of volunteers.

-With support from the Bats in Churches project bat boxes have been put up on trees in the church yard by the Cheshire Bat Group to provide alternative roost options for the church bats.
+With support from the Bats in Churches project bat boxes have been put up on trees in the churchyard by the Cheshire Bat Group.

 In May 2023 children from Saighton Primary School visited to learn about bats and churches, why they can sometimes come into conflict, and the work of the Bats in Churches project.